Finitely (In)tractable Promise Constraint Satisfaction Problems: Introduction

 The approximate graph coloring problem shows that a full classification of the complexity of PCSPs over graph templates is still open and so is the analogue of Schaefer's Boolean CSP, PCSPs over pairs of Boolean structures.
 However, strong partial results have already been obtained.
-Brakensiek and Guruswami~\cite{BG18} proved a dichotomy theorem for all symmetric Boolean templates allowing negations, i.e., templates $(\rel A, \rel B)$ such that $\rel{A}=(\{0,1\}; R_0, R_1, \dots)$, $\rel{B} = (\{0,1\}; S_0, S_1, \dots)$, each relation $R_i$, $S_i$ is invariant under permutations of coordinates, and $R_0=S_0$ is the binary disequality relation $\neq$.
+Brakensiek and Guruswami~\cite{BG21} proved a dichotomy theorem for all symmetric Boolean templates allowing negations, i.e., templates $(\rel A, \rel B)$ such that $\rel{A}=(\{0,1\}; R_0, R_1, \dots)$, $\rel{B} = (\{0,1\}; S_0, S_1, \dots)$, each relation $R_i$, $S_i$ is invariant under permutations of coordinates, and $R_0=S_0$ is the binary disequality relation $\neq$.
+These templates play a central role in this paper.
 Ficak, Kozik, Ol\v s\'ak, and Stankiewicz~\cite{FKOS19} later generalized this result to all symmetric Boolean templates.
-These templates play a central role in this paper.